FjellOverflow/fjellheimen/docs/host/maintenance.md

 ```

 ### Docker image updates
 Keeping Docker images updated is crucial.
-While manual updates are an option, an automated solution like [Watchtower](/stacks/other#watchtower) is more convenient.
+While manual updates are an option, an automated solution like [Watchtower](https://github.com/containrrr/watchtower/) can be convenient.
 Critical or experimental images should be updated manually to avoid potential issues.